-- The Law of the People's Republic of China on the Preservation of State Secrets (2010) and its Implementation Rules (2014). - The Counter-espionage Law of the People's Republic of China (2014). - The Rules of the People's Republic of China for Protecting the Security of Computer Information Systems (1994). - The Administrative Regulations for the Protection of Secrecy on Computer Information System Connected to International Networks (1997). - The Regulations for the Protection of State Secrets for Computer Information Systems on the Internet (2000). - The Notice issued by the Ministry of Public Security of the People's Republic of China Regarding Issues Relating to the Implementation of the Administrative Measure for the Security Protection of International Connections to Computer Information Networks (2000). - The Detailed Implementation Rules for the Administration of Commercial Website Filings for the Record (2000). - The Decision of the Standing Committee of the National People's Congress Regarding the Safeguarding of Internet Security (2002).
+- The Law of the People's Republic of China on the Preservation of State Secrets (2010) and its Implementation Rules (2014). - The Counter-espionage Law of the People's Republic of China (2014). - The Rules of the People's Republic of China for Protecting the Security of Computer Information Systems (1994, revised in 2011). - The Administrative Regulations for the Protection of Secrecy on Computer Information System Connected to International Networks (1997, revised in 2011) - The Regulations for the Protection of State Secrets for Computer Information Systems on the Internet (2000). - The Notice issued by the Ministry of Public Security of the People's Republic of China Regarding Issues Relating to the Implementation of the Administrative Measure for the Security Protection of International Connections to Computer Information Networks (2000).

-- The Provisions on the Technical Measures for the Protection of the Security of the Internet (2006). - The Administrative Regulations for the Classified Protection of Information Security (2007). - The Decision of the Standing Committee of the National People's Congress on Strengthening Network Information Protection (2012). - Provisions on Protection of Personal Information of Telecommunication and Internet Users (2013). - Internet User Account Name Management Regulations (2015).
+- Cyber Security Law of the People's Republic of China (2016) - The Administrative Measures of the Commercial Website Filings for the Record (2004). - The Decision of the Standing Committee of the National People's Congress Regarding the Safeguarding of Internet Security (2002). - The Provisions on the Technical Measures for the Protection of the Security of the Internet (2006). - The Administrative Regulations for the Classified Protection of Information Security (2007). - The Decision of the Standing Committee of the National People's Congress on Strengthening Network Information Protection (2012). - Provisions on Protection of Personal Information of Telecommunication and Internet Users (2013). - Internet User Account Name Management Regulations (2015).